ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 ## Step 5 - Create execution script for YouTrack

 The script is created with the runtime configuration for YouTrack.
-The scritp created inside the folder `/usr/local/youTrack/`.
+The script created inside the folder `/usr/local/youTrack/`.
 The file name is `youtrack.sh`.

 To better understand the information in script below explaining their variables.